INS No. 122

 Azorubine is a red dye that offers a red to maroon shade in applications.
 It consists essentially of disodium 4-hydroxy-3-(4-sulfonato-1-naphthylazo)- 1-naphthalenesulfonate and subsidiary coloring matters together with sodium chloride and/or sodium sulfate as the principal uncolored components.
 Azorubine is soluble in water and slightly soluble in ethanol.

 Typical applications include beverages, confectionery, bakery, dairy fats and oil, meat, seafood, snacks, dry mixes and seasonings, fruit preparation, convenient food, flavors, and pharmaceuticals.

-The Codex Alimentarius Commission has finalized authorization of Azorubine (INS No. 122) use in 7 food categories, including soups and broths (food category number 12.5) with a maximum proposed level (MPL) of 50 mg/kg and flavored fluid milk drinks (food category number 1.1.4) with a MPL of 150 mg/kg, as noted in the General Standard of Food Additives.
+The Codex Alimentarius Commission has finalized authorization of Azorubine (INS No. 122) use in 7 food categories, including soups and broths, flavored fluid milk drinks, chewing gum, decorations, toppings (non-fruit) and sweet sauces, hard candy, nougats and marzipans, and soft candy, as noted in the General Standard of Food Additives.
 Many other applications of Azorubine (Carmoisine) as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
-Most applications are at Step 7 of the Step Process with few at Step 4 of the Process.
-The MPL for most of these applications range from 200-500 ppm, with few exceptions of lower limits in selected types of foods.

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of Azorubine/Carmoisine (E 122) as a food additive on request the European Commission.
 EFSA Journal 2009; 7(11):1332.
 [40 pp.].
 Available online